hlord2000/ble_serial_i2c_bridge/README.md

 # BLE Serial -> I2C Bridge
-Based on nRF Connect SDK Version 2.7
+Based on nRF Connect SDK Version 2.9

-This sample provides an encrypted I2C connection to an nRF54L15 acting as I2C peripheral.
+This sample provides an (optionally) encrypted I2C connection to an nRF54L15 acting as I2C peripheral.
 This I2C peripheral simultaneously acts as an authenticated and encrypted BLE peripheral that will only accept writes or send notifications to a properly authenticated BLE central.

 Authentication and encryption uses AES-CTR with a randomized 16 byte nonce.
 Care should be taken to never repeat a nonce.
-Although using a random nonce provides reasonable security, a more robust option would be to use a monotonically increasing counter.
+Although using a random nonce provides reasonable security, a more robust option may be to use a monotonically increasing counter.

 Note that the I2C peripheral and BLE peripheral functions of the nRF54L15 share a pre-shared key (PSK).
 This PSK would, ideally, be different between the I2C central and the BLE central.
 Also note that these examples operate without TF-M or use of secure key storage which **must** be implemented for proper device security.